cvdlinden/wiim-httpapi/README.md

    or download the ZIP file and unpack to a folder
 2. Do an ```npm install``` to install the required packages
 3. Copy the ```config-sample.yaml``` file to ```config.yaml```
-4. Edit ```config.yaml``` in your favorite text editor and replace the ip-address with the address of your WiiM device
+4. Edit ```config.yaml``` in your favorite text editor and replace the IP-address with the address of your WiiM device.
+   > You can find your IP-address in the WiiM Home app > Devices > Settings > Network Status
 5. Run ```node .\index.js```
 6. You will find the interactive documentation at <http://localhost:3000/>